Bad Neighbors: What to Do Legally

 Bad Neighbors?
 An Attorney Can Help

 If possible, disputes with neighbors should be handled amicably.
-But this is not always possible.
-There are situations when you need to take legal action.
+But that's not always possible.
+There are situations in which you need to take legal action.
 If you are considering taking legal action against your neighbor or want to know more about the process, consult a real estate attorney.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help